 Here’s what the first stitches look like from the BACK of the punchneedle embroidery.
 Remember, you’re working from the back, so don’t get too discouraged if it doesn’t look all that great at first.

 Here’s the front, with just the outline of one flower finished.
 I LOVE how the Dazzle thread looks!
 That little glimmer of metallic thread is so different from what I typically use to do my punchneedle stitching.
 I can’t wait to see what the embroidery piece looks like when I’m all done!

 The back of the punchneedle piece shows how the lines of stitching are placed a needle’s width apart.
 On the front of the piece, the threads fluff out and take up more room, so you can’t tell that the lines aren’t right beside eachother.

 Here’s my collection of Razzle and Dazzle threads!!
-My friend Jean Boyd made me this wonderful sewing bag a couple years ago for our quilting group’s Christmas exchange.
+My friend Jean Boyd made me this wonderful sewing bag a couple of years ago for our quilting group’s Christmas exchange.
 I just love how I can see all of the colors that I have through the clear pockets!

 So, I’m going to sit out here on my back deck and keep on stitching.
-Another great thing about punchneedle is that it doesn’t take long to stitch a small piece, so tomorrow I’ll have the embroidery done and I’ll show you a couple different ways that I incorporate my punchneedle pieces into quilted projects.
+Another great thing about punchneedle is that it doesn’t take long to stitch a small piece, so tomorrow I’ll have the embroidery done and I’ll show you a couple of different ways that I incorporate my punchneedle pieces into quilted projects.

 This is part 4 of 5 in this series.